php-ru/symfony-docs-ru/components/security/authorization.rst

 .. note::

-    When you make your own voter, you may of course use its constructor to inject any dependencies it needs to come to a decision.
+    When you make your own voter, you can use its constructor to inject any dependencies it needs to come to a decision.

 Roles
 -----